 A lone traveller.
 A cursed town.
 A deadly mystery that swallows everything it touches.
 Face your fears as you enter the decaying city of Yharnam, a forsaken place ravaged by a terrible, all-consuming illness.
-Scour its darkest shadows, fight for your life with blades and guns and discover secrets that will make your blood run cold – but just might save your skin…
+Scour its darkest shadows, fight for your life with blades and guns and discover secrets that will make your blood run cold – and maybe save your skin…

-In Bloodborne, a fragmented story you piece together from gothic artifacts, surreal cut scenes and ominous backdrops, you take control of a Hunter who must make his or her way through ‘the Nightmare’, a dark fantasy world inspired by the weird fiction of H.P.
+In the action-horror video game Bloodborne, you piece together a fragmented story from gothic artifacts, surreal cut scenes and ominous backdrops as you control a Hunter who must make their way through the Nightmare – a dark fantasy realm inspired by the weird fiction of H.P.
 Lovecraft (and perhaps Clark Ashton Smith).

-What sets Bloodborne aside from other stories that try to emulate and build upon the mythology of the weird fiction created by Lovecraft and his contemporaries is the immersive depth found in the game’s atmosphere that the Hunter explores on his quest to end the macabre illness plaguing the residents of Yharnam – the decaying village where the majority of the game transpires.
+What sets Bloodborne apart from other stories that pull in the mythology created by Lovecraft and his contemporaries is the immersive depth found in the game’s atmosphere.
+You quest to end the macabre illness plaguing the residents of Yharnam as you explore decaying villages, cemeteries, the nightmare frontier, haunted castles, alien gardens and places that shouldn’t exist.
+Slay devils, zombies, giants, aliens, werewolves, uglies and squid-face beasts from beyond the abyss itself.
+It’s a hell of a ride.

-Smith himself said in letters to Lovecraft that a story can only be considered ‘weird fiction’ if the atmosphere it evokes is what underscores the reader’s fear.
-(See Penguin Classics Clark Ashton Smith The Dark Eidolon and Other Fantasies for the letter.)
+In his letters to Lovecraft, Smith himself said that a story can only be considered ‘weird fiction’ if the atmosphere it evokes is what underscores the reader’s fear.
+(See Penguin Classics The Dark Eidolon and Other Fantasies for the letter.)

-What begins with the mood of a Gothic-Victorian horror tale ends as a Lovecraftian apocalypse about the pursuit of a knowledge beyond space-time that allows one to ascend to the realm where the originators of this madman’s wisdom dwell, the Nightmare of the Outer Gods.
+What begins with the mood of a Gothic-Victorian horror tale ends as a Lovecraftian apocalypse about the pursuit of knowledge beyond space and time with which you can ascend to the realm of the Nightmare itself; and where dwell the Outer Gods.

-Below is a YouTube video from Vaati who put together a decent explanation of the game’s main story.
-While most of this is largely agreed upon by fans, Vaati has left out content that fleshes out the story’s finer points that place the game in the genre of weird fiction.
+Below is a YouTube video from Vaati with an explanation of the game’s main story.
+While most is largely agreed upon by fans, Vaati has left out the bits that flesh out Bloodborne‘s finer points, which place the game in the genre and atmosphere of weird fiction.